Caster vs Camber: What's the Difference?

 Negative caster is when the steering axis intersects the ground behind the vertical axis.

 As another way to visualize caster, think about a motorcycle with a raked front fork.
 On some choppers, this can be significantly in front of the handlebars.
 That is extreme positive caster because the fork is turning on an axis other than vertical.
-Most vehicles have some amount of positive caster from the factory.
+Most vehicles are designed with positive caster for easier steering and other benefits we'll discuss below.

 Camber is much easier to spot than caster.
 It is the tilt of the wheels as viewed from the front.
 Again, imagine a line through your wheel that is completely vertical and perpendicular to the ground.
 Now, imagine a second line through the center of the top of your wheel and the center of the bottom.
 If there is a difference between the two, that angle is the camber.
 A car with wheels tilting out (the top of the wheel is further out from the car than the bottom of the wheel) has positive camber.
 If the wheels tilt in (the top of the wheel is closer to the car than the bottom), then it has negative camber.

 Camber may be used to distribute a load across different parts of the tire tread.
 Most vehicles have zero camber or close to it from the factory.
-However, sometimes they are modified to have greater camber for performance benefits.
-Improper camber will cause the tires to wear improperly and may adversely affect handling.
+However, sometimes they are modified to have positive or negative camber for performance benefits.

 Caster vs Camber: What Do They Do?